JLZ22/Git-Tutorial-for-New-Users/README.md

 ## Commits<br>

 Commits are snapshots of a branch's edit history, and they are created by the developer in order to record and save progress.
+Keep in mind that every branch has its own commit history.
 You typically make a commit after finishing a relatively small subtask.
 These commits are stored locally for now.<br>

 ### To make a commit, follow the steps below.<br>